 - If you hear thunder, lightning is near.
 Just because it’s not raining, doesn’t mean you aren’t in danger.

 - Most people are struck by lightning before or after the thunderstorm.

 - Lightning kills more people in the U.S. than tornadoes and hurricanes combined.

 - Outdoor sports have the fastest rising lightning casualty rate.

-- The National Weather Service and the National Oceanic and Atmospheric Administration (NOAA) reports top activities for lightning deaths are in open fields, under trees, water-related activities, golfing, open vehicles, using the telephone and using radio equipment.
+- The National Weather Service and the National Oceanic and Atmospheric Administration (NOAA) reports top activities for lightning deaths are in open fields, under trees, in open vehicles, doing water-related activities, golfing, using the telephone and using radio equipment.

 To reduce your risk of injury or death, follow the 30/30 Rule

 - 30/30 Rule: If you hear thunder within 30 seconds after seeing the flash, move indoors quickly and stay inside until 30 minutes after the last thunder.

 - The Flash to Bang Lightning Distance Calculator: If you see lightning, count the seconds until you hear thunder, then divide by 5.
 This is the distance in miles the lightning is away.
 Any distance less than 10 miles puts you in danger.
 Seek shelter immediately.

 There is no place outside that is safe in or near a thunderstorm.